kev231998/probemon/README.md

                         the capture interface to use -I IGNORE, --ignore IGNORE
                         mac address to ignore
-  -n, --network         to use the network to look up for mac address vendor -s, --stdout          also log probe request to stdout
+  -s, --stdout          also log probe request to stdout
 ```